tech-sumit/voice-website/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-# VoiceAI Website
+# PixPoc Website

-Ultra-realistic AI Phone Calls for Business
+AI phone agents for enterprise support & sales

 ## Overview

-This website showcases VoiceAI, a platform for creating realistic AI phone agents that work 24/7, speak multiple languages, and integrate with existing business tools.
+This website showcases PixPoc - AI phone agents for enterprise support & sales.
+Our platform delivers ultra-realistic AI phone conversations in 30+ languages, works 24/7, and seamlessly integrates with your existing CRM and business tools.

 ## Getting Started